ShrekBytes/ShrekBytes/README.md

 </div>

 In a world full of poor decisions…<br />
-You chose to contact me: shrekbytes@duck.com <br/>
+You chose to contact me: shrekbytes@duck.com
-Godspeed, brave soul.

 ###